kfatehi/node-net-record/README.md

 const record = require('net-record')
 ```

-Be sure to install the dependency by doing an `npm install net-record` in the hotword folder.
+Be sure to install this module so you can use the client:

-When you run `node hotword/index.js`, specify these environment variables:

 ```
-NETRECORD_HOST=
-NETRECORD_PORT=
+npm install net-record
 ```

-So you will be running it like this:
+When you run `node hotword/index.js`, you can use the environment variables to indicate where to connect to the server

 ```
-NETRECORD_HOST=192.168.1.2 NETRECORD_PORT=7777
+NETRECORD_HOST=192.168.1.2 NETRECORD_PORT=7777 node hotword/index.js
 ```

-3. Start the microphone server with `npx net-record`

-You may specify the server with the environment variable PORT, e.g.:

-`PORT=7777 npx net-record`